Save on pet insurance for your pet

 Piles can be a bit more difficult to locate on a dog because there’s more going on back there with a dog than on humans.
 In addition to a lot of fur, dogs also have anal glands in the vicinity, which can also become swollen, clogged, and irritated.

-Your best friend, who happens to be a nine-year-old chocolate lab named Baron, has started scooting his rear end on your carpet.
+Your best friend, who happens to be a nine-year-old Chocolate Lab named Baron, has started scooting his rear end on your carpet.
 To top it off he just had to do it while you had a bunch of neighbors over to watch the big game!
 He’s had some soft stools lately, so you assume he’s just kind of dirty and itchy.
 You put him outside and then have to embarrass yourself by scrubbing Baron’s mess off the carpet while everyone is screaming at the referees on TV.
 As you’re cleaning, though, you notice that it isn’t really poop at all, but blood.
-You go out back and lift Baron’s tail to find that he has a couple purplish pockets on his anus.
+You go out back and lift Baron’s tail to find that he has a couple of purplish pockets on his anus.
 You dab his rear with some paper towels and he whimpers each time you touch him.

 The next morning you drive Baron to the vet, who after examining him, notices the same purple areas and tells you that your dog has piles, also called hemorrhoids.
 What is likely to have happened, your vet says, is that your dog’s recent stomach upset and diarrhea has caused increased blood flow to your dog’s rectum and anus.
 That, combined with the frequency of bowel movements, seems to have caused some of the blood vessels to puff up.

 “Baron is really itchy and probably in a bit of pain,” your vet says.
-Your vet then gives you some prescription strength ointment that you will now have the pleasure of applying to your dog’s anus for the next couple weeks.
+Your vet then gives you some prescription-strength ointment that you will now have the pleasure of applying to your dog’s anus for the next couple of weeks.
 Thankfully, after rubbing cream on Baron’s anus twice a day for several days, the piles dissipate, Baron feels better, you can spend a lot less time around Baron’s rear end, and your carpet gets a break.